Software-Improvement-Group/sigridci/docs/capabilities/portfolio-open-source-health.md

 # Portfolio-level Open Source Health
 If you have a portfolio of systems in Sigrid and licenses enabled for Security or Open Source Health, they will be visible in the top bar.

+<img src="../images/portfolio-overview-top-bar-open-source-health-focus.png" width="600" />

-Your URL will be of the convention https://sigrid-says.com/*[CLIENTNAME]*/-/open-source-health, where system details will follow https://sigrid-says.com/*[CLIENT-NAME]*/*SYSTEM-NAME*/-/open-source-health.
+Your URL will be of the convention https://sigrid-says.com/*[CLIENTNAME]*/-/open-source-health, whereas system details will follow https://sigrid-says.com/*[CLIENT-NAME]*/*SYSTEM-NAME*/-/open-source-health.

-To arrive here, you can use the top bar or the top capability tiles on the *Portfolio overview* page.
+Another way to arrive here is clicking on the top capability tiles on the *Portfolio overview* page.
 See the [portfolio overview page](portfolio-overview.md#navigating-between-portfolio-and-system-level-views).

-<img src="../images/portfolio-overview-top-bar-open-source-health-focus.png" width="600" />
+## Moving from portfolio level to system level
 Since the portfolio view is a summary of system level findings, please refer to the [system-level view of Open Source Health](system-open-source-health.md).
 For example, clicking on a system name in the portfolio overview will bring you to the system's details.

 ## 6 different risk areas
 It is important to know how Open Source Health groups its findings.
 Open Source Health scans for 6 different risk areas.
 For an elaboration, please [see the relevant paragraph in the page describing system-level view of Open Source Health](system-open-source-health.md#open-source-health-scans-for-6-different-risk-areas).
 Risks are then classified and colored as <img src="../images/system-security-icon-low1.png" class="inline" /> *low*, <img src="../images/system-security-icon-medium1.png" class="inline" /> *medium*, or <img src="../images/system-security-icon-high1.png" class="inline" /> *high, based on their *CVSS score*.
 See also [our elaboration on how CVSS works](system-security.md#the-scoring-system-with-cvss-background) and on [how risks are visualized in Sigrid](system-security.md#cvss-scores-in-sigrid).

 ## Portfolio-level Open Source Health overview
-The security overview page shows a summary of findings and estimated severity.
+The Open Source Health overview page shows a summary of findings and estimated severity.

 <img src="../images/portfolio-open-source-health-overview.png" width="800" />